 Researchers are studying saguaros in Cascabel to learn how the plants might respond to climate change.
-Dr. Kevin Hultine, from the Desert Botanical Garden in Phoenix, AZ, contacted Sweetwater Center for help finding a suitable research site in our area.
-Kevin and Cindy Salo selected an area and marked suitable plants in November 2013.
+Dr. Kevin Hultine, from the Desert Botanical Garden in Phoenix, AZ, contacted Sweetwater Center for help finding a research site in our area.
+Kevin, and Sweetwater Center board member Cindy Salo, selected an area and marked suitable plants in November 2013.

-The research team is measuring 13C, a stable carbon isotope, in saguaro spines to determine how well the plants are growing at each site.
+The research team is estimating saguaro growth using 13C, a rare and stable carbon isotope.
 As a stable isotope, this form of carbon isn’t radioactive and doesn’t decay.
-About 1% of carbon is 13C, which researchers can measure in plants.
-The vast majority of carbon on Earth is 12C.
+Scientists study it because they can measure its levels in plants.
+Only about 1% of carbon is 13C; most of the rest is 12C.

 Plants build sugars, carbohydrates, and the other things they need from carbon, which they take in through their stomates as CO2.
 Unfortunately, when CO2 moves in, water moves out through the stomates.
-Losing too much water, or not being able to take enough up through their roots, stresses plants and slows their growth and other processes.
+Losing too much water, or not being able to take up enough through their roots, stresses plants and slows their growth.

-Plants take up 12C faster than 13C.
+Plants prefer 12C to 13C and usually take up more of the former.
 However, when plants are water stressed, they take up relatively more 13C.
-Measuring changes in the ratio of 13C to 12C in saguaro spines tells researchers how water stressed the plants were when the spines were formed.
-Water stress affects all plant processes, including growth.
+Measuring changes in the ratio of the two isotopes in saguaro spines tells researchers how water stressed the plants were when the spines were formed.

 The research team first checked that the ratio of 13C to 12C in spines correlates with saguaro growth.
 They measured how much taller saguaros were after a year and compared that growth with the C isotope ratios in spines produced in the same year.